Continuous Hochschild Cohomology and Formality: Continuous formality theorems for manifolds

 which can be seen from Definition \ref{DefResolutionCurved}.
 The key fact which we are going to use is that the usual $HKR$-map (of untwisted dg-Lie algebras)

 fulfills $l_0([a,b]) = [l_0(a),l_0(b)]$ whenever either $a$ or $b$ is contained in which can be seen from a local computation.
 Thus, it is also true that $l_0$ defines a map of $B$-twisted complexes

 We remark that it may be possible that the same holds true for the entire $L_\infty$-morphism, but we will not attempt to do this here.
 Now, to check that it is a quasi-isomorphism we can reduce it to a local computation by the same technique as used in the proof of Theorem \ref{CtrDolbeault}.
 Locally, $B$ defines a trivial cohomology class, and one can use one of its primitives to untwist both complexes (if $B = \bar \partial A$, then $\mu \mapsto \mu + [A,\mu]$ defines gauge transformations on both sides).
-Thus, is a quasi-isomorphism globally.
+Thus, \begin{nalign} (\Gamma(\Lambda^* L), d_B)[-1] \to \HC(\mathcal A_B) \end{nalign} is a quasi-isomorphism globally.

 We now let $X$ be a compact Kähler.
 In that case, in virtue of the Hodge decomposition, we can find a $(0,2)$-form $\tilde B$ which defines the same Dolbeault cohomology class as $B$ but is $d$-closed (i.e, it is $\partial$-closed and $\bar \partial$-closed).
-As seen above, passing to a different representative yields equivalent dg-Lie complexes on both sides.
-Observe that the twist on the left side by $\tilde B$ is $0$, as the twist only depends on $\bar \partial \bar{\tilde B} = 0$ (see equation \ref{EqTwist}).
+As seen above, passing to a different representative yields equivalent dg-Lie complexes on both sides of \ref{EqCompare}.
+Observe that the twist on the left side of \ref{EqCompare} by $\tilde B$ is $0$ , as the twist only depends on $\bar \partial \bar{\tilde B} = 0$ (see equation \ref{EqTwist}).
 On the other side, twisting by $\tilde B$ does change the differential but we can argue in the following manner.
 There is another dg-Lie complex consisting of $\mathcal O_X$ polydifferential operators and globalized using $\mathcal A(X)$:

 which is the dg-Lie complex considered in \cite{Damien}.
 There is a natural inclusion of dg-Lie complexes

 which, as seen before, is a quasi-isomorphism.
 But the same map also defines a morphism